MarcusHoltz/tor-hidden-service/README.md

 ### Sample Service

-If you really dont have anything to use as a service, you can create a quick HTTP server with bash:
+If you really dont have anything to use as a service, you can send an HTTP response header with bash:

 - Creates an HTTP server using `netcat`